seanreed1111/sql-recipes/recipes.md

 +----------+---------------+-------+
 The techniques of using a user-defined variable or a temporary table as just shown were illustrated originally in Recipe 8.5.
 Their use here is similar except that now we are applying them to multiple tables.
 On the face of it, using a temporary table and a join is just a more complicated way of answering the question than with a user-defined variable.
 Does this technique have any practical value?
 Yes, it does, because it leads to a more general technique for answering more difficult questions.
 The previous statements show information only for the single most expensive painting in the entire painting table.
 What if your question is, “What is the most expensive painting for each artist?”
 You can’t use a user-defined variable to answer that question, because the answer requires finding one price per artist, and a variable can hold only a single value at a time.
 But the technique of using a temporary table works well, because the table can hold multiple rows, and a join can find matches for all of them.
-To answer the question, SELECT each artist ID and the corresponding maximum painting price into a temporary table.
-The table will contain not just the maximum painting price but the maximum within each group, WHERE “group” is defined as “paintings by a given artist.”
+To answer the question, SELECT each artist ID and the corresponding MAXimum painting price into a temporary table.
+The table will contain not just the MAXimum painting price but the MAXimum within each group, WHERE “group” is defined as “paintings by a given artist.”
 Then use the artist IDs and prices stored in the tmp table to match rows in the painting table, and join the result with the artist table to get the artist names:
 CREATE TABLE tmp
-SELECT a_id, MAX(price) AS max_price FROM painting GROUP BY a_id;
+SELECT a_id, MAX(price) AS MAX_price FROM painting GROUP BY a_id;
 SELECT artist.name, painting.title, painting.price
 FROM artist INNER JOIN painting INNER JOIN tmp
 ON painting.a_id = artist.a_id
 AND painting.a_id = tmp.a_id
-AND painting.price = tmp.max_price;
+AND painting.price = tmp.MAX_price;
 +----------+-------------------+-------+
 | name  | title | price |
 +----------+-------------------+-------+